-7. If reserves based on the select mortality factors from the Appendix of the Model Regulation are greater than the basic reserves at many duration, yet the calculated net premiums for minimum reserves are always less than the guaranteed gross premiums, does the Model Regulation require me to carry any deficiency reserves?
+7. If reserves based on the select mortality are greater than the basic reserves at any duration, yet the calculated net premiums for minimum reserves are always less than the guaranteed gross premiums, does the Model Regulation require one to carry any deficiency reserves?

 Many actuaries believe that there is no reason to hold deficiency reserves in this situation.
-According to the Standard Valuation Law, deficiency reserves are only required if the net premium for minimum reserves is greater than the guaranteed gross premium at any duration.
-The Standard Valuation Law, in the opening sentence of Section 8, limits the deficiency reserve calculations to situations where, "the gross premium is less than the valuation net premium... ...using the minimum valuation standards...."
+According to the Standard Valuation Law (SVL), deficiency reserves are only required if the net premium for minimum reserves is greater than the guaranteed gross premium at any duration

-8. If the company elects to use the X factors for deficiency reserves, does the Model Regulation require the select mortality factors from the Appendix of the Model Regulation, be used for deficiency reserves?
+8. If the company elects to use X factors for deficiency reserves, does the Model Regulation require select mortality be used for deficiency reserves?

 Yes.
-The Model Regulation provides that the X factor can only be applied against the select mortality factors from the Appendix of the Model Regulation.
+The Model Regulation provides that the X factor can only be applied against the select mortality.
+For a 1980 CSO product, the select mortality factors from the Appendix of the Model Regulation are typically used.
+For a 2001 CSO product, the X factor can only be applied against the 2001 CSO select mortality.
 See Q&A 20 for more information on this issue.

-9. In determining whether deficiency reserves are necessary, are minimum reserves, typically compared to basic reserves based on mean reserves or mid-terminal reserves?
+9. In determining whether deficiency reserves are necessary, are minimum reserves, which are typically compared to basic reserves, based on mean reserves or mid-terminal reserves?